 Rick Berkey is the Director of Industry Engagement and Educational Partnerships in the Pavlis Honors College.
 Rick also serves as the Director of Michigan Tech's signature Enterprise Program.
 Rick's industry experience includes roles in product development, program management, operations/supply chain, and quality.
 Rick teaches two courses in continuous improvement and is a certified Six Sigma Black Belt, with an emphasis on 'design for six sigma' methods.
 Rick has authored/co-authored 10 patents in the area of automotive filtration.

 John Diebel is the Director of the Michigan-Translational Research and Commercialization Program at Michigan Tech with experience in assessment of market potential for licensing inventions or for sponsored research funding as well as negotiations for non-disclosure agreements, license agreements, material transfer agreements, and other intellectual property related agreements.
 Prior to his current role within Michigan Tech, John was a co-founder and Vice President of a novel wood-products manufacturing company.

-Mary Raber is the Assistant Dean of Academic Programs for the Pavlis Honors College, the Director of the Pavlis Institute for Global Technological Leadership, and the Co-director of the Innovation Center for Entrepreneurship.
+Mary Raber is the Assistant Dean of Academic Programs for the Pavlis Honors College, the Director of the Global Leadership Program, and the Co-director of the Innovation Center for Entrepreneurship.
 Mary is the co-founder of a medical device startup and specializes in engineering education research, leadership development, program management, and the process of product development.